FrancisVila/MFT_convert/content/en/docs/SecureTransport/Azure_Installation_Guide/launch-st-components.md

     "title": "Launch instances for SecureTransport components",
     "linkTitle": "Launch instances for SecureTransport components",
     "weight": "90"
-}This chapter outlines the procedures for launching your <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Server and Edge instances, as well as your shared storage.
+}This chapter outlines the procedures for launching your {{< SecureTransport/componentshortname  >}} Server and Edge instances, as well as your shared storage.
 Remember to distribute instances equally across your Enterprise clusters.

-## Launch <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Edge instances
+## Launch {{< SecureTransport/componentshortname  >}} Edge instances

 Follow the steps for launching RHEL Instance with the following specifics: